 I am a 71-year-old thinker who sees his death on the horizon.
 I therefore want to confess my greatest sin: when analyzing the ecological crisis I have committed thoughtcrimes.
 Specifically, I have used facts, logic, and an independent mind when I should have trusted the IPCC, The Guardian, and the other representatives of the Party and Big Brother.
 As George Orwell might have said in 1984, I am an environmental thought-criminal.

 Two of my thoughtcrimes are particularly odious.
-The first is my conclusion that, because unsafe greenhouse-gas (GHG) concentrations cause extreme ecological damage over time, they must be reduced to safe levels as quickly as possible.
+The first is my conclusion that, because unsafe greenhouse gas (GHG) concentrations cause extreme ecological damage over time, they must be reduced to safe levels as quickly as possible.
 I should of course have listened to the authorities, who insist that the correct approach is to lower GHG emissions to net-zero by 2050.
 This will increase concentrations for another thirty years and likely doom the biosphere, but that's irrelevant.
 Sound environmental strategy doesn't arise from sound reasoning, but from strict obedience to the Party.
 I deeply regret my hubris.
-(See Net-zero Emissions is a Milestone, Not a Goal.)

 As part of my confession I must briefly explain why I have made these and other egregious mistakes.
 Shamefully, I have not applied the standard intellectual techniques for avoiding impermissible thought.
 Orwell called these crimestop, doublethink, and blackwhite.
 Crimestop is the key.